-The Compensation Committee engages independent compensation consultants who provide no other work for the Company to advise on executive and director compensation matters.
-Beginning in 2016, the Company retained Willis Towers Watson ("WTW") in connection with the review and update of its executive and director compensation program.
+The Compensation Committee engages independent compensation consultants, who provide no other work for the Company, to advise on executive and director compensation matters.
+Beginning in 2016, the Company retained WTW in connection with the review and update of its executive and director compensation program.

-In 2021, WTW:
+In 2022, WTW:

-- · Commented on various incentive design and governance-related trends within the mining industry and more broadly - · Reviewed the peer group used for executive and director compensation purposes - · Conducted an executive compensation design review - · Conducted a compensation risk assessment - · Conducted executive and director compensation reviews - · Provided assistance related to proxy disclosure - Attended all Compensation Committee meetings
+- · Commented on various incentive design and governance-related trends within the mining industry and more broadly - Reviewed the peer group used for executive and director compensation purposes - · Provided an update to the executive compensation design review that was presented to the Compensation Committee in 2021 and reviewed in 2022 - · Conducted executive and director compensation reviews - · Provided assistance related to proxy disclosure - Attended all Compensation Committee meetings